neontribe/ca-seap/README.md

 ## Tests
 We're using [elm-test](https://github.com/rtfeldman/node-test-runner/releases/tag/0.18.12) for testing.
 - Run tests with `yarn test` from root of site
-- Todo add to build process

 ## Code Style
 We're using [elm-format](https://github.com/avh4/elm-format) to standardise formatting.
 The output of different versions of elm-format varies significantly, so please use version `0.8.1`.
 - e.g. run over all src files `yarn format src` from the root of the site
-- Todo add to commit or push

 ## Deployment